Queen Mary in Haunted California

 A woman dressed in a white evening gown is said to roam the decks, evoking the elegance of a bygone era.
 The presence of a little girl, presumed to have drowned on board, is felt by many, accompanied by the cries of a baby who tragically passed away shortly after birth on the Queen Mary.
 Additionally, visitors have encountered a dark-haired man dressed in a 1930s suit, adding an air of mystery to the ship’s supernatural lore.

-Related Haunted Stories: Shelburne Museum
+Related Haunted Stories: Hotel Congress

 Various paranormal phenomena contribute to the ship’s haunted reputation.
 Lights flicker on and off inexplicably, running water is heard when no source is present, doors slam shut without human intervention, and distinct knocks reverberate through the corridors.
 Some individuals have even experienced dramatic temperature changes, further heightening the eerie atmosphere aboard the Queen Mary.